Essential Oils for Hormones and Hormonal Balance - Dr. Axe

 Also, it really has an amazing scent.
 For men with low testosterone, adding a few drops of sandalwood oil into your homemade deodorant or your own homemade lotion isn’t just a great way to smell good — it’s also a great way to get some extra health benefits of improving your libido and hormones.

-One of my favorite essential oil uses is to simply mix some coconut oil with the essential oil, itself and rub it on different areas of the body.
-And, because essentials oils are so small molecularly, they can actually be absorbed into your body through your skin, so you can get full body effects simply by putting essential oils directly on the skin.
+One of my favorite essential oil uses is to simply mix some coconut oil with the essential oil itself and rub it on different areas of the body.
+And, because essential oils are so small molecularly, they can actually be absorbed into your body through your skin, so you can get full body effects simply by putting essential oils for hormones directly on the skin.

 In general, one of the best essential oils for thyroid function and autoimmune issues is frankincense oil, which reduces inflammation, also helping to lower those cortisol levels.